pytransitions/transitions/README.md

 >>> 'liquid'
 ```

-Here you get to consolidate all state machine functionality into your existing model, which often feels more natural way than sticking all of the functionality we want in a separate standalone `Machine` instance.
+Here you get to consolidate all state machine functionality into your existing model, which often feels more natural than sticking all of the functionality we want in a separate standalone `Machine` instance.

 A machine can handle multiple models which can be passed as a list like `Machine(model=[model1, model2, ...])`.
 In cases where you want to add models *as well as* the machine instance itself, you can pass the class variable placeholder (string) `Machine.self_literal` during initialization like `Machine(model=[Machine.self_literal, model1, ...])`.